TeamSemiSuperCV/semi-super/README.md

 2. Supervised fine-tuning
 3. Knowledge distillation using unlabeled data

 Refer to Google reserach team's paper (SimCLRv2 - Big Self-Supervised Models are Strong Semi-Supervised Learners) for more details regarding the framework used.
+The project report and the final presentation slides can be found in the [docs](/docs) folder.

 Resources